 Effective July 1, 2014, the Hospital entered an agreement with the Health Services Cost Review Commission (HSCRC) to implement the Global Budget Revenue (GBR) methodology.
 The GBR agreement establishes a prospective, fixed revenue base for the upcoming year.
 This includes both inpatient and outpatient regulated services.
 Under GBR, the Hospital's revenue for all HSCRC regulated services is predetermined for the upcoming year, regardless of changes in volume, service mix intensity, or mix of inpatient or outpatient services that occurred during the year.
 The GBR agreement allows the Hospital to adjust unit rates, within certain limits, to achieve the overall revenue base at rate year end.
 Any overcharge or undercharge relative to the approved GBR target is prospectively added to or subtracted from the subsequent year's GBR amount.
-Although the GBR methodology does not adjust for changes in volume or service mix, the GBR approved revenue is adjusted annually for inflation, and for changes in payor mix and uncompensated care, infrastructure requirements, population driven volume increases, and performance in quality-based or efficiency-based programs.
+Although the GBR methodology does not adjust for changes in volume or service mix, the GBR approved revenue is adjusted annually for inflation and for changes in payor mix and uncompensated care, infrastructure requirements, population driven volume increases and performance in quality-based or efficiency-based programs.
 The Hospital may receive an annual adjustment to its approved revenue for the change in population and market shifts in the Hospital's service area.
 The GBR methodology is designed to encourage hospitals to operate efficiently by reducing utilization and managing patients in the appropriate care delivery setting.

-Excess of revenue over expenses: The statements of operations include the excess of revenue over expenses.
-Changes in unrestricted net assets which are excluded from the excess of revenue over expenses, consistent with industry practice, include interest income, unrealized gains and losses on investments other than trading securities, permanent transfers of assets to and from affiliates for other than goods and services, debt repayments and contributions of (and assets released from donor restrictions related to) long-lived assets.
+Income (loss) from operations: The statements of operations include income (loss) from operations.
+Changes in unrestricted net assets which are excluded from income (loss) from operations, consistent with industry practice, include interest income, gains and losses on disposals of property and equipment, unrealized gains and losses on investments other than trading securities, permanent transfers of assets to and from affiliates for other than goods and services, debt repayments and contributions of (and assets released from donor restrictions related to) long-lived assets.